Vasque Talus Trek Low UltraDry - Women's Review

 Cons: Leather upper absorbs water, poor traction on slabs

-We did find this shoe to be fairly comfortable overall.
-Unlike some other shoes, we didn't feel like this pair needed much of a break in period.
+This shoe is fairly comfortable overall.
+Unlike some other shoes, we didn't feel like this pair needed much of a break-in period.
 The thick tongue prevented us from feeling any pressure from the laces.
-There is ample cushion in the heel and the forefoot, which other shoes, like the Keen Voyageur - Women's and Asolo Outlaw GV - Women's lack.
-We did experience a bit of heel lift though and our feet got rather sweaty in this pair, which had us knocking a little off this model's comfort score.
-We did have a good fit in this shoe width wise, and it also comes in Wide sizes, which is rare in women's footwear.
-The Merrell Moab 2 Ventilator - Women's was the only other pair in our test group that came in Wide sizes.
+There is ample cushion in the heel and the forefoot, which other shoes, like the Keen Voyageur, lack.
+We did experience a bit of heel lift though, and our feet got rather sweaty in this pair, which had us knocking a little off this model's comfort score.
+We had a good fit in this shoe widthwise, and it also comes in Wide sizes, which is rare in women's footwear.
+The Merrell Moab 2 is the only other pair in our test group that comes in Wide sizes.

 We also got ample support in this shoe.
-The arch is defined, the leather upper is supportive, and the sole is stiff, though not as stiff as the Lowa Renegade II GTX Lo - Women's.
-This shoe felt supportive enough to handle more weight than just a light day pack, so if you prefer to backpack in hiking shoes instead of boots you'll definitely want to take a look at this pair.
+The arch is defined, the leather upper is supportive, and the sole is stiff.
+This shoe feels supportive enough to handle more weight than just a light daypack, so if you prefer to backpack in hiking shoes instead of boots, you'll want to take a look at this pair.

-These shoes weigh 2 lbs in a women's size 10, which puts them on the heavier end of our test group.
-While they're a couple ounces lighter than the Lowa Renegades, you can still feel a noticeable difference between a pair like this and the ultralight Ahnu Sugarpine WP - Women's, which is about a half a pound lighter per pair than these ones.
+These shoes weigh 1 lb 12 oz in a women's size 7, which puts them on the heavier end of our test group.
+You can feel a noticeable difference between a pair like this and the ultralight North Face Safien GTX or Merrell Siren Edge Q2 WP, which are about a half a pound lighter per pair than these.

-So we ended up giving this shoe a rather low score for water resistance for several reasons.
+We ended up giving this shoe a rather low score for water resistance for several reasons.
 While it did not let any water in during our bucket test, the leather became completely saturated, making it much heavier.
-Some leather shoes, like the Lowa Renegade II and the Asolo Outlaw, absorbed little to no water, as did the synthetic upper shoes that we tested.
-In addition, the ankle opening is about half an inch lower than the Hoka One One Tor Summit and the Oboz Sawtooth Low BDry, which gives slightly less coverage when crossing streams.
+Also, the ankle opening is about half an inch lower than the Hoka One One Tor Summit, which gives you slightly less coverage when crossing streams.

-There are many parts of this shoe that are beefy and well made.
+Many parts of this shoe are sturdy and well made.
 The Vibram sole extends up to the toes with a little cap, and the upper is solid leather without any cutouts, which are frequent failure points.
 However, the leather is easily scratched by vegetation, and we noticed some permanent creases in the uppers after only minimal use.
 There is also a lot of exposed EVA on the sides and heel, which is not ideal if you are hiking in rough terrain.

-The Vasque Talus Trek Low UltraDry is really just a cut-off version of their Talus Trek boot, and as such it's good for all of the uses that you might want a full boot for but prefer to wear shoes.
+The Vasque Talus Trek Low UltraDry is like a cut-off version of their Talus Trek boot, and as such it's good for all of the uses that you might want a full boot for but prefer to wear shoes.

-These hiking shoes retail for $140, which makes them a little more expensive that some models, like our Best Buy winner, the Merrell Moab 2 Ventilator ($100), but within the range of the Oboz Sawtooth Low BDry ($140) and Hoka One One Tor Summit ($160).
+These hiking shoes retail for $140, which makes them a little more expensive than some models, like our Best Buy winner, the Merrell Moab 2 Waterproof ($120).
+They are within the range of the Oboz Sawtooth II Low BDry ($140) and Hoka One One Tor Summit ($160).
 Considering that they are suitable for both day hiking and overnight trips, you'll get a lot of versatility for the price.